Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Analysis procedure of production at THE FCC-ee/CEPC

-We investigate new physics in the presence of anomalous $Z\nu\bar{\nu}\gamma$ couplings through the process $e^{+}e^{-} \to Z \to \nu\bar{\nu}\gamma$ at the Tera-Z stage of the FCC-ee/CEPC, operating at a center-of-mass energy of 91.2 GeV.
-The signal is characterized by a single photon and significant missing transverse energy ($\slashed{E}_T$).
-Consequently, the primary SM backgrounds are processes yielding $\nu\bar{\nu}\gamma$ and $l^+l^-\gamma$ (where $l=e,\mu,\tau$) final states.
-For this purpose, 600k event samples are generated for all relevant backgrounds and signals with seven benchmark values of $\kappa/\Lambda^2$ ($\alpha_8/\Lambda^4$) coupling ranging between 1 TeV$^{-2}$ (5 TeV$^{-4}$) and 10 TeV$^{-2}$ (40 TeV$^{-4}$).
+For this purpose, samples with approximately one million events are generated for all relevant backgrounds and signals with seven benchmark values of $\kappa_1/\Lambda^2=\kappa_2/\Lambda^2$ ($\alpha_8/\Lambda^4$) coupling ranging between 1 TeV$^{-2}$ (5 TeV$^{-4}$) and 10 TeV$^{-2}$ (40 TeV$^{-4}$) at three center-of-mass energies of the Tera-Z stage of the FCC-ee.
+All generated signal and relevant background events includes ISR effects and basic generated level kinematic cuts; $p_{T}^\gamma > 10~\text{GeV}$, $|\eta^{\gamma}| < 2.5$, $|\eta^{\ell}| > 2.5$ and $\Delta R(\gamma(\ell),\ell)>0.4$.
 Parton showering and hadronization are carried out using the Pythia 8.2 package \cite{Sjostrand:2014zea}.
 Subsequently, the events are interfaced with Delphes 3.4.2 \cite{deFavereau:2013fsa} software to model the response of the corresponding detector in the form of resolution functions and efficiencies for the FCC-ee.
 Latest Innovative Detector for Electron–Positron Accelerators (IDEA) card (delphes\_card\_IDEA.tcl) is chosen for the FCC-ee/CEPC detector concept.

+The analysis is initiated by requiring at least one reconstructed photon in the final state ($N_\gamma > 0$).
+An angular requirement of $ 10^\circ < \theta_\gamma < 170^\circ$ is also imposed on the highest $p_T$ photon, considering the geometric acceptance of realistic $e^{+}e^{-}$ collider detectors.
+Additionally, generator level cuts are applied throughout the subsequent analysis to ensure a uniform treatment of detector acceptance effects.